 Lorries (N2, N3), buses and coaches (M2, M3): electric or LPG, Euro 4 petrol or higher (typically those registered after 2005).

-The application can be submitted through the form on this website.
+The vehicle owner has to make the application using the form on this website.

 Vehicles registered in Andorra: